 What To Know When Your Dog Needs Surgery

-At Rau Animal Hospital, we understand that it can be frightening to receive the news that a dog surgery is being recommended.
-If one of our veterinarians is recommending a surgical procedure, rest assured that it is with the best interest of your dog.
-It is important to us that you understand the reasons as to why a surgical procedure is being recommended and are able to comfortably make the right decisions regarding your dog's health.
+At Rau Animal Hospital, we understand that it can be frightening to receive the news that surgery is being recommended for your dog.
+If one of our veterinarians is recommending a surgical procedure, rest assured that it is in the best interest of your dog.
+It is important to us that you understand the reasons why a surgical procedure is being recommended and are able to comfortably make the right decisions regarding your dog's health.

 Surgery always carries with it numerous concerns ranging from potential complications to prognosis for recovery.
 However, because veterinary medicine has progressed to encompass all modern considerations, the risks are very low to your dog having any major complications from most surgeries.